lukiwieser/racetrack/README.md

 The Visualizer can visualize the game live as the AI plays or show a summary of the finished game.

-### Model
+### Agent & Environment

-We use an optimistic first-visit monte carlo model, with an epsilon greedy strategy.
+The Agent uses an optimistic first-visit monte carlo approach, with an epsilon greedy strategy.
 Here's a breakdown of its key characteristics:

 * Optimistic: Prioritize actions with unknown rewards, over actions with known rewards.